ruva-sudo/Metatranscriptomics-pipeline/README.md

 `--bowtie2_thr` [OPTIONAL] defines the threads to be made available for bowtie2, default is 8

+`--outdir` [OPTIONAL] specifies the name of the output directory to save pipeline output to.
+Default name is results.

 # Requirements for running pipeline

 Nextflow 21 or higher